 The beneficiary can be (and often is) the grantor.
 The trustee can also be the grantor.
 That sounds strange (i.e., how can you be multiple people?), but it’s actually pretty common.
 And even though words like trustee, beneficiary, and grantor may seem like silly distinctions if they’re all the same person, the distinctions matter because there are legal rights and responsibilities for each role.

-How do you create a trust?
+How to create a trust

 A trust is created (and governed) by a trust agreement, which is a legal document.
 Kind of like how a corporation is created by articles of incorporation and governed by bylaws.

 A trust agreement can be written by a lawyer but doesn’t have to be.
 It describes how assets put into the trust will be managed and controlled.
 More on this later.